Ringwoodite: Characteristics

 Ringwoodite is polymorphous with forsterite, Mg2SiO4, and has a spinel structure.
 Spinel group minerals crystallize in the isometric system with an octahedral habit.
 Olivine is most abundant in the upper mantle, above about 410 km; the olivine polymorphs wadsleyite and ringwoodite are thought to dominate the transition zone of the mantle, a zone present from about 410 to 660 km depth.

 Ringwoodite is thought to be the most abundant mineral phase in the lower part of Earth's transition zone.
 The physical and chemical property of this mineral partly determine properties of the mantle at those depths.
 The pressure range for stability of ringwoodite lies in the approximate range from 18 to 23 GPa.

 Natural ringwoodite has been found in many shocked chondritic meteorites, in which the ringwoodite occurs as fine-grained polycrystalline aggregates.

-Natural ringwoodite generally contains much more Mg than Fe but can form a gapless solid solution series from the pure Mg endmember to the pure Fe endmember.
-The latter has been discovered in a natural sample only recently and was named ahrensite, in honor of US mineral physicist Thomas J. Ahrens (1936–2010).
+Natural ringwoodite generally contains much more magnesium than iron and can form a gapless solid solution series from the pure magnesium endmember to the pure iron endmember.
+The latter, the iron-rich endmember of the γ-olivine solid solution series, γ-Fe2SiO4, was named ahrensite in honor of US mineral physicist Thomas J. Ahrens (1936–2010).